Time-Travelers-Translation/Documentation/README.md

 Documents every external resource and various other information for this fan translation.

 ## Code Patches
-Our code patches as an .asm file to be found [here](https://mega.nz/folder/p54ynbgJ#K05B3nJNTHuUBX4td8l7OQ).
+Our code patches were written as ARM assembly instructions as an [.asm file](https://mega.nz/folder/p54ynbgJ#K05B3nJNTHuUBX4td8l7OQ).

 We made code patches to the game to patch texts located inside the code.bin, patch the cpk loading routine, and patch all manner of line and image positions.
 To apply the code changes in the .asm file we used `armips.exe` by Kingcom [here](https://github.com/Kingcom/armips) or [here](https://mega.nz/folder/g0QXhZrK#xpE0pwrGkRTp1j068CclBQ).